 Water is a critical aspect of airport operations, serving as an indispensable resource for providing services to our clients and passengers.
 At OMA, we prioritize the rational and responsible use of water to minimize consumption, considering the ongoing challenge of accommodating increasing passenger numbers and expanding infrastructure.

-Thanks to the Company's strategy focused on water conservation, in 2023 we will be able to maintain the same consumption of liters per passenger as in 2022, considering that passenger traffic increased by 15.6% compared to the previous year.
+Thanks to the Company's strategy focused on water conservation, in 2024, we achieved a consumption of 27 liters per passenger.

 To fulfill our commitment to responsible water consumption, we have implemented a range of measures, including: